elegant-scipy/elegant-scipy/markdown/ch4.markdown

 > i.e. in the direction of a negative
 > frequency.
 The components up to $N/2$ represent *positive* frequency
 > components, those above $N/2$ up to $N-1$ represent *negative*
-> frequencies with frequency.
+> frequencies.
 The angle increment for the component $N/2$
 > for $N$ even advances precisely halfway around the circle for
 > each increment in $k$ and can therefore be interpreted as either a
 > positive or a negative frequency.
 This component of the DFT represents